-A gaited horse can move each of its legs independently of one another, which allows them to maintain a smooth and steady pace.
+A gaited horse can move each of its legs independently of one another, which enables them to maintain a smooth and steady pace.
 The stable pace of a gaited horse makes for a fun and comfortable ride that anyone can appreciate, especially those with back problems or who ride horses every day.
-Not all horses are gaited, and in fact, only a small percentage of horse breeds are naturally gaited.
+Not all horses are gaited, though, and in fact, only a small percentage of horse breeds are naturally gaited.
 Here are gaited horse breeds that should not be overlooked.

 1. The American Saddlebred Horse